jsveron23/scu-inspector/README.md

+# scu-inspector

 [![npm](https://img.shields.io/npm/v/scu-inspector.svg?style=flat-square)](https://www.npmjs.com/package/scu-inspector) [![npm](https://img.shields.io/npm/l/scu-inspector.svg?style=flat-square)](https://www.npmjs.com/package/scu-inspector)

-# scu-inspector

 Please, write [issue](https://github.com/jsveron23/scu-inspector/issues) or PR, if have any feedback.

+It does not display after filtered by false in SCU.
+So you can just check what props were not apply filtering.

 ## Synopsis

+I used to display by using console.log to check prop changes in Console tab.
+But it was hard to recognize what was changed or not.
+So, I implemented module to check as table view in Console tab to avoid annoying.

-The purpose is displaying props changes of shouldComponentUpdate(React).
+Purpose is displaying props changes of shouldComponentUpdate(React).
 It is designed to use by single component by using decorator.
-If you want to apply every React components by using just once, try to use NPM package that '[why-did-you-update](why-did-you-update)'.
+If you want to apply every React components by using just once, use '[why-did-you-update](why-did-you-update)'.

 ## Installation